 Seasonal Collection Program

-Yard waste materials are collected on a seasonal basis.
+Yard waste materials are collected on a seasonal basis and follow the collection zone schedule.
 Upon the direction of City Council, the Solid Waste Utility came up with scheduled start and end dates for the yard waste collection program to provide consistency to our customers.

 Subscribe for Yard Waste Collection